-RECOMMENDATIONS:

-Competence can be shown by passing all subjects on the Qualifying Exam.
-However, in some cases, it could be preferable for the student to proceed directly to remediation in some Qualifying Exam subject areas if the student lacks adequate undergraduate preparation.
-For example, if the student did not take a class in thermodynamics and thermal physics at the advanced-undergraduate level before coming to MSU, that student might want to take PHSX 446.
+RECOMMENDATIONS: ordinarily, competence should be shown by passing all subjects on the Qualifying Exam.
+In some cases, it could be preferable for the student to proceed directly to remediation in some Qualifying Exam subject areas if the student lacks adequate undergraduate preparation.
+For example, if the student did not take a class in thermodynamics & and thermal physics at the advanced-undergraduate level before coming to MSU, that student might want to take PHSX 446.